"The most incomprehensible thing about the world is that it is comprehensible." - Albert Einstein ( 1879 - 1955 )

 Why the historic 1851 Fizeau Experiment is important

-The historic 1851 Fizeau Experiment is important because in both employing the Lorentz transformation equations as well as the Einstein relativistic addition of velocities, both of which are at the heart of special relativity mathematics, that the mathematics of special relativity introduced by Einstein in 1905 could explain prior conundrums in 19th century physics such as the Fresnel convection equation and the Fizeau water experiment as well as bringing illumination into 20th century astronomical and atomic physics.
+The historic 1851 Fizeau Experiment is important because it demonstrated experimentally the validity of both the FitzGerald - Lorentz transformation equations ( developed 1889 - 1892 ) and Einstein's relativistic addition of velocities whereby Einstein's special relativity mathematics could explain prior conundrums in 19th century physics as well as bringing illumination into 20th century astronomical and atomic physics.

 [ Mail this page to a friend ] |